picoCTF/start-problem-dev/example-problems/forensics-grep/README.md

 about `grep`.
 Attempting to solve this problem manually is ill-advised, but it can be quickly solved using a finding tool.

-The Makefile of this problem is a bit more complex than the sanity check problem.
+The Dockerfile of this problem is a bit more complex than the sanity check problem.
 It takes the flag and incorporates it into a large text, making it necessary to use a tool to efficiently solve this problem.
 We used a helper script of mine that I call 'byteblast'.
 This script can overwrite bytes of the file with the flag at arbitrary offsets.
 This script is useful (especially for forensics problems) but somewhat overpowered and should be used with caution.

 We needed a programmatic way to write the flag in our large file because the flag is templated and therefore different for each build of our problem.